 How Do You Get Fruit to Not Sink in Quick Bread?

 While I did recommend coating frozen berries in flour above, the truth is that is more of a hopeful method than a scientifically proven one.
-The real determining factor in whether or not your blueberries will sick is the bread batter.
-This batter holds the blueberries beautifully and they will not sink like anchors.
+The real determining factor in whether or not your blueberries will sink is the bread batter.
+This batter holds the blueberries beautifully and they will not sink.

 What does Blueberry Bread Taste Like?